 Citizens are encouraged to call and comment on properties and other areas of their neighborhoods.
 A visit to the place in question will be made and an Inspector will speak with the owner or leave a complaint notice or citation.
 Comments can be made by emailing or by calling 615-213-2624.
 You can also submit a complaint with the Citizen Request Tracker feature on this website.

-Electrical Permits, which are required by the State, may be obtained in Murfreesboro, on the square at One South Public Square.
-Call 615-896-6117 for all Electrical Permit questions.
+Electrical Permits and Electrical Inspections, which are required by the State, may be obtained in Murfreesboro.
+Rutherford County Building Codes Department, One South Public Square, Room 101.
+Call 615-898-7734 for all Electrical Permit questions or information.